Editor's Note: This is the first of four profiles of candidates for the Pratt City Commission.

 • Maintain infrastructure: Our sewer, water, electrical, and roadways are constantly being repaired and/or band-aided.
 We need a plan to rebuild and replace our systems when we have the opportunity and financial resources.
 This I believe would show potential businesses that Pratt is a community with visions of a future.

-Page 2 of 2 - My biggest interest is in using our tax dollars for preserving what we have, while we ride out this storm.
+My biggest interest is in using our tax dollars for preserving what we have, while we ride out this storm.
 Once it passes, we can revisit bigger projects.